eliotharper/journey-builder-dev-guide/README.md

 ## Copyright

-All images, illustrations, technical drawings, documentation and other content in this repository remain the property of the author and may not be used or distributed without permission.
+All images, illustrations, technical drawings, documentation and other content in this repository remain the property of the author and may not be used, modified or distributed without permission.